-As of December 31, 2021 and 2020, 81% and 80%, respectively, of the Company's accounts receivable (including related parties) were from the top 4 customers.
+As of December 31, 2022 and 2021, the Company's accounts receivable (including related parties) from the top 4 customers were both 81%.
 There is no other significant concentration of credit risk from the remaining accounts receivable.

 (c) Credit risks of receivables and debt securities